 How to Search the LinkedIn Network for a Specific Person

-For example, if you type Mike Jones in the basic search box (as opposed to searching by the name Mike Jones), you get a larger set of results because you see every profile where the words Mike and Jones were anywhere in the profile.
+If you type Mike Jones in the basic search box (as opposed to searching by the name Mike Jones), you get a more results because you see every profile where the words “Mike” and “Jones” were anywhere in the profile.
 (When you search by name, LinkedIn searches only everyone’s Name field.)
 Keep this in mind when you do your search, and pick the method you want based on your goals.

 In some situations, though, a simple search just doesn’t cut it because you want to specify whether you’re searching for someone’s name, title, employer, industry, skills, location, or some combination thereof.
 In those cases, use the Advanced Search function:

-From almost any page on LinkedIn, click the Advanced link, near the top-right corner of the page, to bring up the search page.
-If you’re using LinkedIn Jobs or LinkedIn Answers, clicking this link brings up the Job Search or Groups search page.
+From almost any page on LinkedIn, click the Advanced link at the top of the page to bring up the search page.
+If you’re using LinkedIn Jobs or LinkedIn Groups, clicking this link brings up the Job Search or Groups search page.
 On the Job Search page, for example, there is an Advanced Search link below the job search text box that expands and shows filters for searching jobs.

-Click the drop-down arrow next to People near the top-right corner of the LinkedIn home page to bring up links to the Advanced searches for People, Jobs, Companies, Answers, Groups, or your messages Inbox.
+Click the drop-down arrow next to the search box at the top of any LinkedIn page to bring up links to the Advanced searches for People, Jobs, Companies, Groups, Universities, or your messages Inbox.

-If you download one of the toolbars or companion software, you can perform a search from the search box in that toolbar or software program.
+If you download the companion software, you can perform a search from the search box in that software program.